vincentbernat/network-lab/lab-latency/README.md

    listen queue (as set by the `listen()` syscall).
-For other sockets, `Recv-Q` is the amount of bytes sitting in the kernel waiting for the application to read, while `Send-Q` is the amount of bytes sitting in the kernel waiting to be send and acknowledged by the remote party.
+For other sockets, `Recv-Q` is the amount of bytes sitting in the kernel waiting for the application to read, while `Send-Q` is the amount of bytes sitting in the kernel waiting to be acknowledged by the remote party.

  - The timer shows what kind of timer is currently running for the given TCP socket and when it will trigger.
 The possible timers are